Infinite-color randomly reinforced urns with dominant colors: Rates and central limit results

 We refer to \cite{crimaldi2009} for more details.

 {\em Stable convergence}.
 Stable convergence is a strong form of convergence in distribution, albeit weaker than a.s. conditional convergence.
-A sequence $(Y_n)_{n\geq 1}$ converges {\em stably} to $\tilde{Q}$ if
+A sequence $(Y_n)_{n\geq 1}$ converges stably to $\tilde{Q}$ if, as $n\rightarrow\infty$,

-for any continuous bounded function $f$ and any integrable random variable $V$.
+for all continuous bounded functions $f$ and any integrable random variable $V$.
 The main application of stable convergence is in central limit theorems that allow for mixing variables in the limit.
-See \cite{hausler2015} for a complete reference on stable convergence.\\
+See \cite{hausler2015} for a complete reference on stable convergence.